6 Fast Growing Trees That Will Slash Your Summer Cooling Bill

 With that in mind, I have listed below 7 of the fastest growing trees that can not only add shade to your yard, but beauty as well.

-Also known as Pin Oak or Red Oak, this is one of the fastest growing varieties of oak tree.
+Also known as Pin Oak or Red Oak, this is a fast growing deciduous tree.
 When grown, it blesses you with a wide area of shade.
 As an extra bonus for you animal lovers, it also provides a lot of acorns for the deer, squirrels and birds to feast on all Winter.

 By far one of the fastest growing trees, Hybrid Poplars can grow up to 8 feet per year and top out at an astounding 40 to 50 feet tall!
 If you are wary of growing poplars because of the cottony mess they can leave in your yard, plant the cottonless variety Populus deltoidous x Populus nigra.